mmiv-center/FionaDocs/source/EndUser/submit-data-to-ris.rst

 **Verification steps**

-After data arrived at the research PACS a verification step should ensure that all images have been received at the quarantine on FIONA and have been forwarded to research PACS.
+After data arrived at the research PACS a verification step should ensure that all images have been received at the quarantine on Fiona and have been forwarded to research PACS.
 This can be done by comparing the number of images on the sending station with the number of images in IDS7.

 Furthermore the import step will also attempt to de-identify secondary capture images with burned in image information.
 This process is fully automated and can result in false positive and occasionally false negative results.
 After a review of the data in IDS7 the user may decide which secondary image series are “safe” to exclude from the pixel rewriting on import.
 For example a secondary capture series from DTI may not contain any burned in names or identifying numbers or dates.
 Such image series can be removed in REDCap from further pixel anonymization.

-If the number of images on FIONA does not correspond to the number of images available cache previous assignments and automatically forward such images to the research PACS using the previously defined project, patient identifier and event name.
+If the number of images on Fiona does not correspond to the number of images available cache previous assignments and automatically forward such images to the research PACS using the previously defined project, patient identifier and event name.

 **Features for data migration**